top of page

 • 4 min read

-When we’re reading something we love, it’s easy to lose track of time.
-We do it almost on autopilot, our minds swept away by the images the words conjure.
-And while that’s a wonderful experience, it’s not the most effective way to improve your writing.
+When you’re reading something you love, it’s easy to lose track of time, and while that’s a wonderful experience, it’s not the most effective way to improve your writing.

 A famous person (whose name, sadly, I can’t remember) once said that every book should be read twice—and I believe that to be true.
 The first time you read for pleasure.
 The second time, you read to learn.

 The idea is to slow down.
 Find the words that resonate with you.
 Notice the style—what makes this writer’s voice so compelling?
 Analyze scenes: what makes a conversation feel alive?
-Why does a certain moment tugs at your heart strings?
+Why does a certain moment tug at your heartstrings?
 Pay attention to the pacing and how major events are broken down and placed throughout the story.

 Keep a notebook nearby when you read (I personally find that an old-fashioned notebook, especially for late-night reading in bed, works best) or take notes on your phone—whatever works best for you.